There's a lot of info here, so please read it all to make sure you know what's what!

 Can I come ride the trails some other time?
 Sorry, no. The property is privately owned and riding access is limited to public events.
 Please respect these rules and their privacy, or you put future events at risk.

 Do I need a working headlight, taillight and to be registered?
-If you are riding the routes created for street-legal dual sports and ADV motorcycles, YES.
+If you are riding the off-site routes created for street-legal dual sports, YES.
 If you’re riding the grass track or woods loops then no.

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.